Dr John Pettit

 BM MRCGP (Reg 1988 Southampton) – Male

 I was born in Australia of English parents and brought up in South Devon.
 I graduated from Southampton Medical School and then completed my GP training in Bristol, Poole and Cairns Australia.
 I became a ¾ time partner here in 1996, with interests in heart disease prevention, Western medical acupuncture, sports medicine and mental health.
-When I am not in the surgery, I represent North Wiltshire practices on the Wiltshire Clinical Commissioning Group (what was the Health Authority), and carry out appraisals for other local GPs.
-I have four mostly grown up children.
-Interests include photography, cycling and running.
+When I am not in the surgery, I represent the practice as a Clinical Director of our Primary Care Network, and have since 2008 worked as an Appraiser of other local GPs.
+I have four grown up children and live in Nailsworth.
+My interests include photography, oil painting, mindfulness, motorcycling and fitness training.

 Dr Anna Le